getwrench/open_mustang/README.md

 By default, `app state` is maintained in memory by `WrenchStore`.
 When the app is terminated, the `app state` is lost permanently.
 However, there are cases where it is desirable to persist and restore the `app state`.
 For example,

-- Save and restore user's session token to prevent user from logging in everytime
+- Save and restore user's session token to prevent user having to log in everytime
 - Save and restore partial changes in a screen so that the work can be resumed from where the user has left off.

 Enabling persistence is simple and works transparently.